 Probabilistic Graphical Models

-Probabilistic graphical models unite probability and graph theory and allow to efficiently formalize both static and dynamic, as well as linear and nonlinear systems and processes.
-Many well-known statistical models, e.g. mixture models, factor analysis, hidden Markov models, Kalman filters, Bayesian networks, Boltzmann machines, the Ising model, just to name a few, can be represented in the framework of graphical models.
-This framework provides techniques for inference (sum/max-product algorithm) and learning.
-The flexibility in representing the structure of the considered phenomenon makes graphical models applicable in many research areas.
+Probabilistic graphical models unite probability and graph theory and allow to formalize static and dynamic, as well as linear and nonlinear systems and processes.
+Many well-known statistical models (e.g. mixture models, factor analysis, hidden Markov models, Kalman filters, Bayesian networks, Boltzmann machines, and the Ising model) have a natural representation as graphical models.
+The framework of graphical models is highly flexible in representing structure and provides specialized techniques for inference and learning.
+This makes graphical models relevant for a wide range of research areas.

 Learning: There are two basic approaches for learning graphical models in the scientific community: generative and discriminative learning.
 Unfortunately, generative learning does not always provide good results.
 Discriminative learning is known to be more accurate for classification.
 In contrast to discriminative models (e.g. neural networks, support vector machines), generative graphical models (e.g. Bayesian networks) maintain their benefits even if learned discriminatively and are well-suited for working with missing variables.
 On the one hand, we have developed methods for generative and discriminative (e.g. max-margin) structure and parameter learning for Bayesian network classifiers.
 On the other hand, we have applied graphical models to various speech and image processing applications.